 A Gracious Mayor Donates Land for the Town Hall on Put-in-Bay

 In 1887, mayor Valentine Doller made a gracious gesture regarding the town hall on Put-in-Bay.
 Doller, a wealthy vineyard owner and winemaker, owned many parcels of land on the island, so he decided to donate a 55-foot by 150-foot lot on Catawba Avenue for the Town Hall, Prison, and Fire Engine Room.
 He presented this land to the council for “good will and $1” with the stipulation that the building would not cost less than $10,000.
 His gift also required that if the building were somehow destroyed, it would have to be rebuilt within 15 years, or the land would return to him (or his descendants).

 The Town Hall on Put-in-Bay: Built Within a Year

 The village council on Put-in-Bay accepted Doller’s land donation for the town hall on March 14th, 1887.
-Prominent contractor and island resident George E. Gascoyne won the bid to construct the building and submitted plans to the council, which approved the designs after making sure that the structure would include a town clock.
+Prominent contractor, like the one when you click here to visit this website for more information, and island resident George E. Gascoyne won the bid to construct the building and submitted plans to the council, which approved the designs after making sure that the structure would include a town clock.
 By December 22nd of the same year, builders had completed the town hall.